 Timeliness service standards and performance information

-The Commission publishes timeliness service standards and performance information for its services, including services for regulated parties to obtain regulatory authorization such as a permit or licence to engage in a regulated activity.
+The CER publishes timeliness service standards and performance information for its services, including services for regulated parties to obtain regulatory authorization such as a permit or licence to engage in a regulated activity.

 View timeliness service standards and performance information at the following link: Timeliness Services Standards and Performance Information